runingday/HotEnglish.github.io/September_2012/handshake/readme.md

 Psychologist Dr Jane McCartney said, " I think the handshake is dependent on age.
 The older you are the more likely you are to prefer the handshake.
 It's quite a formal introduction.
 So, it's quite nice that today's generation feel far less **reserved.**"

 So, what's your favourite form of greeting?

+## Handshaking trivia

+Psychologists say that the handshake can help us form an opinion of the other person.
+And in numerous tests in the UK and US,

+those who have a firm handshake are judged more positively.
+But other things are important too, such as eye-contact and

+positive body language such as smile and a tilt of the head to show openness.

+It is estimated that Queen Elizabeth II has shaken more than half a million hands.
+This is compared with 670 for an average

+man over his lifetime and 304 for women.
+The handshake is thought to have been introduced by Sir Walter Raleigh in Britain

+during the late 16th century.

+### GLOSSARY

++ **a survey** n
+if you carry out a "survey", you try to get information about things, usually by asking people a series of questions.

++ **a pool** n
+a "pool" is a survey in which people are asked their opinions about something, usually in order bo find out how popular something is

++ **outdated** adj
+old-fashioned; no longer useful modern life.

++ **unhygienic** adj
+not clean
++ **to look down on** phr vb
+if you "look down on" something, you consider it inferior or not good

++ **a peck on the check** exp
+a little kiss on the check (the side of the face)

++ **to commission** vb
+if you "commission" work, you pay someone to do that work

++ **to pass on** phr vb
+if someone is "reserved", they hide their feelings or emotions.